OSIPI/osipi/docs/source/developers_guide/index.rst

 How to contribute functionality
 *******************************

-OSIPI is always happy to recieve new functionality for inclusion in the `osipi` package.
+OSIPI is always happy to receive new functionality for inclusion in the `osipi` package.
 This can be code that addresses a gap in the current functionality, or it can be code that improves the performance of a current implementation.
 Improvements can consist of extending the functionality (e.g. with new optional arguments), user friendliness or consistency, improvement of the accuracy or precision in the results, computation time, or platform independence, or improved documentation or code structure.

 Contribution of functionality generally proceeds in two steps.
 In the first step you submit your code to the primary *contributions* repository as explained in its `wiki <https://github.com/OSIPI/DCE-DSC-MRI_CodeCollection/wiki/How-to-contribute-code>`_.
 The task force will catalogue your code in the contributions repository and test it as explained in the `guidance <https://github.com/OSIPI/DCE-DSC-MRI_CodeCollection/wiki/The-testing-approach>`_.
 Afterwards, if it is found to address a gap in `osipi` and/or improve existing functionality, you will be invited to submit a pull request to `osipi` containing your contribution formatted as required by the package.